-The Board has two sub-committees, Finance and Audit.
-We have also created a new Housing and Property Working Group to gain the benefit of the professional expertise of those Board members who have an interest in that area.
-Each sub-committee and the working group have specific terms of reference and functions delegated by the Board and with a member of the Board as their Chair.
+Following a Governance Review the Board established two new sub-committees to replace the Finance Committee and the Audit Committee, they are the Audit, Finance and Risk Committee and the Business Performance and Compliance Committee.
+Each sub-committee has specific terms of reference agreed by the Board with several aspects of decision-making being delegated to the sub-committee from the Board.
+Each committee is chaired by a member of the Ark Board.

 The Board also established an Executive Committee with delegated authority for decision-making in particular circumstances.
 The Board and Executive Officers of Ark serving during the year are listed on page 1.